pallgeuer/novic/README.md

 cd novic
 mkdir -p outputs && wget -q -O outputs/checkpoint.zip https://github.com/pallgeuer/novic/releases/download/v1.0.0/dfn5bl_ft0_ye2_ovod_20240628_142131.zip && unzip -q outputs/checkpoint.zip -d outputs && rm outputs/checkpoint.zip
 ```
-Launch the [NOVIC Docker image](https://hub.docker.com/r/pallgeuer/novic) that is available on Docker Hub (also see [Embedder Classification Test](#embedder-classification-test) for an extended `docker run` command that additionally binds a datasets directory on `/datasets`):
+Launch the [NOVIC Docker image](https://hub.docker.com/r/pallgeuer/novic) that is available on Docker Hub (see also [Embedder Classification Test](#embedder-classification-test) for a `docker run` command that additionally binds a datasets directory on `/datasets`):
 ```bash
 export NOVIC=/path/to/novic  # <-- Set the path to the cloned NOVIC repository export WANDB_API_KEY=...     # <-- If you want to train a NOVIC model, the wandb account to use for logging